cunnane/xloil/docs/source/xlOil_Cpp/SpecialArgs.rst

 ExcelObj pointer
 ----------------

-You may opt to receive an `const ExcelObj*` instead of a reference.
+You may opt to receive a `const ExcelObj*` instead of a reference.
 This is purely preference and has no other impact.

 FPArray